-Correlated to the GREEN Strategy Action Plan and the 2020 FHWA/FTA Federal Certification review, the MPO will lead and provide assistance to our local units of government to address and resolve emerging transportation and environmental, watershed, water quality & quantity, and stormwater planning issues.
+Correlated to the GREEN Strategy Action Plan and the 2016 FHWA/FTA Federal Certification review, the MPO will lead and aid local units of government in addressing and resolving emerging transportation and environmental, watershed, water quality and quantity, and stormwater planning issues.
 Integration of these considerations will further develop linkages between transportation, economic development, hazard mitigation and land use planning.